HerodotusDev/integrity/README.md

 ### Running the Verifier on Example Proof

-Because of large size of proofs, we don't store them directly in this repository, but rather in [Large File Storage](https://git-lfs.com/), so you need to have it installed and then run `git lfs pull`.

-Then you can use cairo runner to run the verifier on example proof:
+You can use cairo runner to run the verifier on example proof:

 ```bash
 cargo run --release --bin runner -- \